Oops! Something went wrong while submitting the form

 We conducted research and it confirmed our suspicions - that spending money on experiences that you’ll cherish forever makes us a heckuva lot happier than spending money on material objects.

 So why is that the case?

 First, let’s talk about your brain.
 It has an amazing ability to build tolerance, scientifically called hedonic adaptation.
 It adapts to having something around consistently and stops appreciating it.
 This basically results in the excitement from the new car / smartphone / clothes that you bought quickly fading into the background after you drive it around the block a few times - after awhile, you’ll find yourself searching for the next stimulus.

 That’s where experiences come in.
 Among the many reasons why experiences are more valuable than material things, here are our Top 4:

 An experience by nature is more fleeting - It could be as short as a sunset, or going skydiving, which might only technically last a few minutes.
 But because they are so fleeting and infrequent, we actually tend to value them more.
 Experiences are so powerful that our minds find reasons to turn even bad experiences into positive ones by reframing them as a chance to grow, or proof of our ability to overcome adversity.
 It’s why we experience nostalgia.
 Giving your employees the gift of a positive experience associates their enjoyment with your company, which increases happiness much more than a cash or gift card reward would.
-Browse Blueboard’s most popular experiential employee rewards here (5-star massage, concert tickets, or guitar lessons to name a few).
+Browse Blueboard’s most popular experiential employee rewards here (gifts for employees include 5-star massage, concert tickets, or guitar lessons to name a few).